Request to Join

 His interests are preventive cardiology, electrophysiology and both healthcare policy and advocacy.
 He continues to work on projects with the National Coalition on Healthcare, as well as the Cardiovascular Research Foundation.

 Extracurricular interests include graphic design, basketball, football, track & field, binge watching TV series' and foreign travel excursions.

 Ryan is from Boston, Massachusetts.
 He attended college at Tufts University and majored in both Biochemistry and Community Health.
-He currently attends Tufts University School of Medicine and is pursuing a dual-degree with a Master of Public Health.
+He continued his studies at Tufts University School of Medicine and received a dual-degree with a Master of Public Health.

 Ryan's research projects have included a study on the sensitivity and specificity of various viral testing methods in critically-ill children and analyzing data from a health survey for a local health department.
 His academic interests include medical education, epidemiology, research study design, and clinical outcomes research.